On $S$-injective modules

+$2.\Rightarrow 1.$ By \cite[Example 2.5.30]{Wan1}, every direct sum of $S$-injective modules is a direct limit of $S$-injective modules over a directed set.
+Hence, $R$ is $S$-Noetherian by Corollary \ref{2-cor-s-noe-vs-s-inj}. \cqfd

-Now, we present our main result.
-It is the $S$-counterpart of the classical Cheatham and Stone's result \cite[Theorem 1]{Che1}.
-For that, we need the following lemma. \begin{lem} Let $R$ be a ring and $S$ a multiplicative subset of $R$ such that $R_S$ is a finitely presented $R$-module.
+We now present an $S$-counterpart of the classical result by Cheatham and Stone \cite[Theorem 2]{Che1}.
+To establish this, we first prove the following lemma.

+\begin{lem} Let $R$ be a ring and $S$ a multiplicative subset of $R$ such that $R_S$ is a finitely presented $R$-module.
 Assume that $R_S$ is a coherent ring.
 Then, for any $R$-module $M$, any $S$-finitely presented $R$-module $N$, and any $n \geq 0$: \end{lem}

 \proof Let $N$ be an $S$-finitely presented $R$-module.
 Then, $N_S$ is a finitely presented $R_S$-module by \cite[Remark 3.4]{Ben1}.
 Since $R_S$ is coherent, $N_S$ has a projective resolution composed of finitely generated $R_S$-modules \cite[Corollary 2.5.2]{Gla1}.
 On the other hand, as $R_S$ is a finitely generated projective $R$-module \cite[Theorem 3.56]{Rot1}, every finitely generated projective $R_S$-module is also a finitely generated projective $R$-module.
 Therefore, $N_S$ has a projective resolution composed of finitely generated $R$-modules.
 Consequently, the result follows from \cite[Theorem 1.1.8]{Gla1}. \cqfd